jdegregorio/fmcsa-analysis/README.md

+# Federal Motor Carrier Safety Administration (FMCSA) Analysis

+## Overview

+The primary analytics objective of this project is to develop useful sales leads from the public FMCSA motor carrier data.

+This project also serves as a pilot demonstration of using the following tools/processes for managing the data science workflow:
+ - Data Science Lifecycle Process
+ - Git Projects (i.e. KanBan Board)
+ - Git Workflows - Automatic Containerization & Deployment

-# Data Science Lifecycle Process
+## Data Science Lifecycle Process (DSLP)

 Use this repo leverages the Data Science Life Cycle Process.
+This is a framework for managing the data science lifecycle within a git code repository.
 See full documentation about this process [HERE](https://github.com/dslp/dslp-repo-template).

 ## Project Directory Structure